May 14, 2021 by John Fernandez

 In most cases, these “tumors” appear on the skin as moles that change shape, color, size or thickness.
 They can also be found in the mucous membranes and in our eyes.
 If not discovered early, these clusters of malignant cells can metastasize, or invade other tissues and organs in the body, making the cancer harder to treat.

-Dr. Llaguna recommends examining your skin regularly with a handheld mirror, even enlisting the help of a family member to look at harder-to-see areas, like the back.
-He also advises seeing a dermatologist yearly, especially if you have a family history of skin cancer or regularly work outdoors.
+Doctors recommends examining your skin regularly with a handheld mirror, even enlisting the help of a family member to look at harder-to-see areas, like the back.
+They also advise everyone at a higher risk to see a dermatologist yearly, especially if you have a family history of skin cancer or regularly work outdoors.
 Those with numerous moles or a history of abnormal moles should discuss with their doctor how often their skin should be examined by a doctor or dermatologist.